Develop the skills and knowledge to become a changemaker, leader, or critical practitioner in the field of education.

 We also offer our MA Education (part-time, distance learning) course.
 Find out more about this course

-Get practical experience with a consultancy project
+Apply your skills with a consultancy project

 - critical evaluation of existing policies or practices

-- activities aimed at creating improvement or reform
+- research-informed proposals for improvement or reform

-- internationalisation projects
+- internationalisation-related projects

-- contribution to institutional marketing efforts
+- analysis to support institutional strategy, development, or marketing

-- community engagement or outreach
+- community engagement or outreach initiatives

-- critical analysis of data
+- critical analysis of organisational or sector-level data

 Learn from experts in their field